saymrwulf/stable-baselines3/notes.md

 2019-11-03T08:00:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2020-05-18T19:17:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (stable-baselines3) 2020-05-18T04:52:00 - Implementing approach from a new paper read last night (stable-baselines3)
+2003 paper) (stable-baselines3) 2020-05-18T04:52:00 - Implementing approach from a new paper read last night (stable-baselines3) 2020-05-18T03:23:00 - Minor doc updates: linking to article on quantization (stable-baselines3)